 Our approach of regularly engaging with companies on material risk allows those in developing regions to improve their way of doing business to meet investor standards.
 This way they gain investment, and the ESG benefits are all positive.

 But we are also aware that in different cultures, with different legal frameworks, we can’t necessarily expect business practices to be in place that are identical to those in DM.
 In EM, there is often little disclosure in relation to material ESG risks.
-Therefore, before we buy a company, we need to meet, preferably face to face,
+Therefore, before we buy a company, we need to meet, preferably face-toface, and ask questions.

 Therefore, we seize many opportunities to actively engage with companies to bring about beneficial change.
 At NAM, our engagement efforts include working with companies to improve disclosures.

 Encouragingly, we are seeing improvements in ESG disclosure.
 For example, Hong Kong Stock Exchange, one of Asia’s major stock exchanges, is in the process of making ESG disclosure of material issues a responsibility of boards – not just a simple box ticking exercise.
 In addition, insurance giant Ping An, with whom we have engaged, is building an ESG scoring system, which it will not only use itself, but will also make available to other Chinese investors.
 We have also worked with Ping An to address challenges around data privacy and quality control after our team identified these as core risks to the company.